-\deepm leverages n-gram sequences of processes and frequency feature vectors of the system.
+System call sequences are taken as input for all processes subjected to \deepm analysis (see Figure~\ref{fig:dl_overview} for a workflow of the classification approach). \deepm leverages n-gram sequences of processes and frequency feature vectors of the system.
 First, two streams (process-wide n-gram sequence and density sequence) model the sequence and density of n-gram system calls of the process.
-The third stream represents the global frequency feature vector of the whole system. \deepm consists of four main components, namely \textit{N-gram Embedding}, \textit{(Atrous) Convolutional Layers}, \textit{Long Short-Term Memory (LSTM) Layers}, and \textit{Fully Connected Layers} (Figure~\ref{fig:dl_model}).
+The third stream represents the global frequency feature vector of the whole system. \deepm consists of four main components: (i) N-gram Embedding, (ii) ResNext blocks, (iii) Long Short-Term Memory (LSTM) Layers, and (iv) Fully Connected Layers (Figure~\ref{fig:dl_model}).

-\textbf{N-gram Embedding.} We adopt an encoding scheme called \textit{N-gram Embedding}, which converts sparse n-gram unit into dense representation.
-After Bengio \etal~introduced \textit{word embedding}~\cite{bengio2003neural}, it has been formulated as a foundation module in NLP problems.
-In \deepm, n-gram units are treated as discrete atomic inputs (word). \textit{N-gram Embedding} helps in understanding the relationship between functionally correlated system calls and provides meaningful information of each n-gram to the learning system.
-Unlike vector representations such as \textit{one-hot vectors}, which may cause data sparsity, \textit{N-gram Embedding} mitigates sparsity and reduces the dimension of input n-gram units.
+\textbf{N-gram Embedding.} \deepm adopts an encoding scheme called N-gram Embedding, which converts sparse n-gram units into a dense representation. \deepm treats n-gram units as discrete atomic inputs.
+N-gram Embedding helps to understand the relationship between functionally correlated system calls and provides meaningful information of each n-gram to the learning system.
+Unlike vector representations such as one-hot vectors (which may cause data sparsity), N-gram Embedding mitigates sparsity and reduces the dimension of input n-gram units.